endlesspint8/endlesspint8.github.io/testing/2019-05-17-sleep-no-more-caffeine.md

 Past listing the outcomes of high caffeine intake on sleep performance the question of how this comes about may still linger.
 “Caffeine works its invigorating magic by occupying, blocking and effectively deactivating the atanoscene receptors in our brain.
 Our sleepiness signal is blocked and we are fooled into feeling awake.”
 (Why We Sleep) Moreover, there is evidence, both in human and animal studies, that caffeine can postpone the internal circadian rhythm thereby pushing out the release of melatonin. [second sleep paper] As a result our sleep and tired regulation does not happen at or around our intended bedtime but hours after we have already been in bed.
 This helps explain some of the disruption in both quantity and quality.

-A bit unnerving, though hardly surprising that there would be physical repercussions [FN: speaking as a materialist, where else would the changes take place?].
-However, the theme of bodily change goes further still, or rather deeper.
-Prolonged sleep disruption not only raises risks to a host of first world health problems, a murderers’ row of afflictions (think the reverse of the too good to be true benefits listed earlier [FN: One street philosopher said “sleep is the cousin of death.” [link] He had the intertwined nature of the two right but it would be more appropriate to modify it to “sleeplessness is the cause of death.”]), but even changes our DNA.
+A bit unnerving, though hardly surprising that there would be physical repercussions.<sup id="a4">[4](#f4)</sup>  However, the theme of bodily change goes further still, or rather deeper.
+Prolonged sleep disruption not only raises risks to a host of first world health problems, a murderers’ row of afflictions (think the reverse of the too good to be true benefits listed earlier<sup id="a5">[5](#f5)</sup>), but even changes our DNA.

 > _The voodoo priest and all his powders were as nothing compared to espresso, cappuccino, and mocha, which are stronger than all the religions of the world combined, and perhaps stronger than the human soul itself. —Mark Helprin, Memoir from Antproof Case (1995)_

 Skip forward a week after tracking and I stopped all caffeine intake.
 Cold turkey.
 For a week.
 At first I really needed to speak in short sentences.
 And repeat myself.
 In short sentences.
 But things went smoother soon after and I since reintroduced dark chocolate in the second week, tea in the third (as a substitute, a crutch?).
 How is it?
 Again, fine now.
-Energy is good and sleep is definitely no worse [FN: again, the unreliability of self reporting], most likely better as energy is less of an issue.
+Energy is good and sleep is definitely no worse,<sup id="a6">[6](#f6)</sup> most likely better as energy is less of an issue.
 It was undeniably rough in the get go, experiencing withdrawal symptoms, most notably in the form of headaches (approximately three days).

 I felt these withdrawals once before in my early 20s but then it had to do with soda, Coca-Cola specifically.
 I cannot remember how it started; my job and its long hours, plus the company-paid dinners almost certainly were the main drivers, but I remember realizing that I could not finish a lunch without going for a can of Coke.
 It was the sweetness, the carbonation, the shot of energy, the whole thing wrapped up together in an irresistible package.
 When the thought first occurred I might need a drink I was curious.
 A bit skeptical I found the idea amusing.
 I observed myself for a couple of days and noticed that the craving which originally gave me my insight was no fluke, its echo returning each day, about the same time, in the same settings to stoke my desire.
 I figured this was probably not a good thing (I was letting myself down gently).
 With a bit of time, almost like someone pumping themselves up to bungee jump I took the dive and stopped.

 > _“It is disgusting to notice the increase in the quantity of coffee used by my subjects, and the like amount of money that goes out of the country in consequence.
 My people must drink beer.
-His Majesty was brought up on beer, and so were his ancestors.”_
+His Majesty was brought up on beer, and so were his ancestors.” -Frederick the Great_

 Now a month without coffee and I hardly miss it.
 When I do it is from the social, habitual and taste point of view (it is these multiple angles that make many habits difficult to begin or break, e.g. working out and cigarettes, respectively).
 Even before I became a regular coffee drinker I enjoyed the smell.
 Still do.
 But it is not as if I have sworn off the stuff, I am just trying to get some better quality sleep and recovery by taking a break.
 Moreover, I am not a monk and staying away from caffeine altogether.
 There is still the occasional dark chocolate and more frequent tea drinking.